-As a state agency, the Authority is not required to comply with local land use and zoning regulations; however, it has endeavored to design and construct the HSR project so that it is compatible with land use and zoning regulations.
+As a state agency, the Authority is not required to comply with local land use and zoning regulations; however, it has endeavored to design and construct the HSR project so that it is consistent with local land use and zoning regulations.
 A total of nine policies from six plans were reviewed.
-The HSR Build Alternative would be compatible with nine policies and would be incompatible with no policies.
+The HSR Build Alternative would be consistentwith all nine policies.